angular/angular/aio/content/guide/reactive-forms.md

 Be sure to **add the `type="button"` attribute**.
 In fact, you should always specify a button's `type`.
-Without an explict type, the button type defaults to "submit".
+Without an explicit type, the button type defaults to "submit".
 When you later add a _form submit_ action, every "submit" button triggers the submit action which might do something like save the current changes.
 You do not want to save changes when the user clicks the _Add a Secret Lair_ button.